haroonawanofficial/AI-Powered_Authentication_Fuzzer/README.md

 - Provides protection against unauthorized access, data breaches, and security compromises.
 - Assists in maintaining compliance with cybersecurity standards and regulations.

+## Cases

+- The tool performs a basic login page assessment for common vulnerabilities.
+- Configure the tool to conduct SQL, ASP, and HTML injection tests.
+- Enable concurrency and multithreading features for faster testing.
+- Access the SQLite database to retrieve detailed historical data on security assessments.
+- Generate an HTML report that includes a summary of vulnerabilities.
+- Verify that the tool successfully checks various combinations of usernames and passwords.

 ## Usage

 1. Clone the repository to your local machine.